Flotomate/product_docs/source/package-deployment/managing-software-packages.rst

       The best practice is to type the name of the Software.

    b. **Platform (Compulsory Field)**: Select the OS on which the package
       runs.
-Here you get a predefined list containing Windows and Linux.
+Here you get a predefined list containing Windows and Ubuntu Linux.

    c. **Silent Installation Argument**: :ref:`Learn More <Silent Installation of a Software>`.